 To reach the device's web interface, type the device's IP address in a web browser.

 Support for the features and settings described in this section varies between devices.
-This icon the feature or setting is only available in some devices.
+This icon Ψ indicates that the feature or setting is only available in some devices.